Webster's Unabridged Dictionary - Letter L - Page 7

 Lammergeir (n.)
 Alt. of Lammergeier

 Lamp (n.)
-A light-producing vessel, instrument or apparatus; especially, a vessel with a wick used for the combustion of oil or other inflammable liquid, for the purpose of producing artificial light.
+A light-producing vessel, device, instrument or apparatus; formerly referring especially to a vessel with a wick used for the combustion of oil or other inflammable liquid, for the purpose of producing artificial light; also, a similar device using a gas as the combustible fuel; now referring mainly to an electric lamp.
+See sense [3].

 Lamp (n.)
 Figuratively, anything which enlightens intellectually or morally; anything regarded metaphorically a performing the uses of a lamp.